OPLS and PCA are two commonly used techniques to analyze genomics, metabolomics and other Omics data.

 In many fields of life science today, data analysis involves defining the differences between groups of data or interpreting group differences in meaningful ways.
-Finding meaning in -omics (e.g. genomic, proteomic or metabolomic) datasets often requires the use of multivariate data analysis (MVDA) techniques.
+Finding meaning in -omics datasets (e.g. genomics, proteomics or metabolomics) often requires the use of multivariate data analysis (MVDA) techniques.
 Depending on the objective, you may choose different techniques.
 The basic methods are:

 - principal component analysis (PCA) for data summary/overview